dicebear/dicebear/apps/docs/pages/styles/initials/index.md

 ---
 title: Initials – Avatar Placeholder API
 description: >
-  Generate SVG initials avatars with DiceBear, a free avatar placeholder API and JavaScript library for user profile pictures.
+  Free initials avatar generator and placeholder API: one or two letters on a colored square, from any name.
+Create Initials avatars with the DiceBear avatar API or JavaScript library.
 outline: [2, 3]
 ---